 - After you have been in the job long enough to have a good grasp of what it entails.

-- When you have completed a skills, abilities, and interests inventory of your team members.
+- When you have completed the skills, abilities, and interests inventory of your team members.

 - When you understand the value of delegating.